byterubpay/byterub-site/_posts/2018-02-19-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-02-19.md

 **\<sarang>** Right, but there is not a definition of "large enough"
 **\<sarang>** depends on the context
 **\<sarang>** nor is there a good definition of "plausible deniability"
-**\<gsee>** When Fluffy spoke at Coinbase, he suggested that maybe they would be more comfortable listing monero and meeting their KYC/AML requirements if they required users to provide their view keys.
+**\<gsee>** When Fluffy spoke at Coinbase, he suggested that maybe they would be more comfortable listing byterub and meeting their KYC/AML requirements if they required users to provide their view keys.
 Would that damage privacy of others?
 **\<suraeNoether>** gsee not at all, and in fact that's what the view key is sort of for
 **\<gsee>** what if they also required users to provide key images so to prove a wallet balance?
 **\<suraeNoether>** that would have pretty nasty consequences: coinbase would have a list of proven-spent transactions, reducing the effective ring sizes of all outputs